deadlydog/deadlydog.github.io/_drafts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically.md

 }
 SetTimer, CloseZoomWindowsAfterJoiningAMeeting, 250
 ```

+__NOTE__: This script assumes you've checked the box in your browser that says something to the effect of "Always open links of this type automatically".
+If you haven't, then you'll need to manually click the "Open" button in your browser every time; only this script will close the tab before you have a chance to click the Open button.

 If you're not familiar with AutoHotkey or how to use it, check out [this post](/Get-up-and-running-with-AutoHotkey) to get familiar with it and how you can automate away many daily annoyances like this one.